Biology

 BI-342 Plant Physiology

-Prerequisites: BI-141 and BI-204 with a grade of C- or above.
+Prerequisites: BI-141 and either BI-204, or BI-206 and BI-212, with grades of C- or higher.

 Fundamentals of plant processes: nutrition, metabolism, growth, development and responses.
 Three hours of lecture and a three-hour laboratory per week.